Hero Image

 I stopped hiding under umbrellas.
 I let my skin meet the sun again.
 And something incredible happened: my skin, once ashy and dull from being hidden away, began to glow.
 It turned golden, radiant, alive.

-I stopped chasing a lighter version of myself.
-And I stopped seeing my mum’s features in me as a curse.
-I now see them as gifts - ones she couldn’t embrace, but I can.
+I stopped chasing a lighter version of myself, and I stopped seeing my mum’s features in me as a curse.
+I now see them as gifts - ones she finds difficult to embrace, but I can.

 Golden hour glow